iamsukhpreetsingh/iamsukhpreetsingh/README.md

 ### Roles & Responsibilities:

 - Developing SQL and PySpark scripts to build aggregated views in Hive, enabling the BI team to generate accurate business insights.
+- Appling PySpark-based data transformation techniques to cleanse, normalize, and enrich large-scale datasets, ensuring high-quality data for downstream analytics.
 - Designing and implemented staging ETL data pipelines using PySpark and Jupyter Notebooks, integrating data from diverse sources including APIs, JSON, Excel, and CSV files, and loading them into HDFS.
 - Performing data unification and integration tasks in the staging environment, improving data consistency and reliability across systems.
 - Preforming data mapping from diverse sources data like advertisement, suppliers, imports/exports data, etc and preforming data validations on the given data.
-- Appling PySpark-based data transformation techniques to cleanse, normalize, and enrich large-scale datasets, ensuring high-quality data for downstream analytics.

-### Business Development Executive | Kontinuum Kode
+### Business Analyst | Kontinuum Kode
 📅 June 2024 - April 2025

 ### Roles & Responsibilities:

-- Generated 70+ qualified leads through strategic outreach on Upwork and PeoplePerHour platforms.
-- Crafted technical proposals and maintained client relationships resulting in 5 successful project acquisitions.
+- Served as Business analyst for forign transport client
+- Worked primarly on SQL to derive insights about business, collaborating with BI team.
-- Authored comprehensive SRS (Software Requirements Specification) and BRD (Business Requirements Document) documentation.
+- Ocassionally Authored SRS (Software Requirements Specification) and BRD (Business Requirements Document) documentation.

 ---